6 best Envoy alternatives & competitors

 deskbird is a leading workplace management platform designed for companies navigating the realities of hybrid work.

-While Envoy focuses primarily on visitor check-ins and front-desk workflows, deskbird helps organizations manage their entire in-office experience—from hybrid policy management to space planning, real-time presence tracking, and built-in visitor management.
-It’s built to support both employees,operations, IT and HR teams with the structure, visibility, and compliance that a modern workplace requires.
+While Envoy focuses primarily on visitor check-ins and front-desk workflows, deskbird helps organizations manage their entire in-office experience, from hybrid policy management to space planning, real-time presence tracking, and built-in visitor management.
+It's built to support IT, Facilities, and HR teams alongside employees, with the structure, visibility, and compliance that a modern workplace requires.

 Why do hybrid teams choose deskbird over Envoy?

-While Envoy focuses on visitor and lobby experiences, many organizations need more than a check-in system. deskbird demands lower IT overhead as it seamlessly manages the entire office including desks, rooms, parking spots, visitors, events, and office analytics into one secure and scalable platform.
-The pricing is also a simpler, all-in-one platform approach.
+While Envoy focuses on visitor and lobby experiences, many organizations need more than a check-in system. deskbird manages desks, rooms, parking, visitors, with enterprise-grade security built in and accurate analytics backed by 90%+ adoption rates.

-deskbird stands out as the #1 Envoy alternative for workplace management in hybrid companies.
-This modern, intuitive platform not only ensures great user experience that yields maximum employee adoption, it does it while connecting effortlessly within the platforms you already use with enterprise standards of security and privacy.
+deskbird stands out as the #1 Envoy alternative for mid-market and enterprise hybrid workplaces.
+This modern, intuitive platform delivers maximum employee adoption while connecting with the tools you already use, at enterprise standards of security and privacy.

 Built for more than the front desk